 The best way to tell if you will get a shower soon is on the rainfall map.
 You can find this in the 'UK maps' section of our Met Office weather app.
 By scrolling through the last 6 hours, you can see where the showers are, which direction they are moving in and also how heavy or frequent they will be.
 The rainfall on this map is measured by equipment called a RADAR, and you can use it to see if the showers are moving towards you now.
 If you want to know further ahead, the 'next 24 hours' section shows where the showers are forecast to be in future.

 When a weather front brings rain, it will usually bring continuously grey skies, with rain falling through a large portion of the day.
 In these situations, weather forecasters tend to use the terms 'persistent rain' or 'prolonged rainfall'.

-The key points of difference relate to the types of cloud that lead to their formation and the resulting difference in the duration and intensities of the downpours.
+The key differences relate to the types of cloud that lead to their formation and the resulting difference in the duration and intensities of the downpours.

 A difference in size and duration

 What we usually mean when referring to 'rain' is the precipitation that falls from weather fronts.
 A front is the boundary between two bodies of air that have different properties.
 Frontal cloud may stretch for hundreds of miles usually consisting of various types of stratus cloud (including stratus, altostratus and nimbostratus).

 Frontal rain tends to stretch across large areas bringing precipitation to a wider area.